chef/chef-web-docs/content/resources/windows_task/_index.md

 - property: user
   ruby_type: String
   required: false
-  default_value: '"The localized SYSTEM user for the node."'
+  default_value: The localized SYSTEM user for the node.
-  new_in:
   description_list:
   - markdown: The user to run the task as.
 properties_shortcode: null